 And in the winter it is frozen.
 Deeply frozen.

 Baasanchuluu (Bambakh) is the head of his family and a member of the Darkhad ethnic group.
-He has lived in the Khovsgol region his whole life with his livestock pasture being located close to the community of Khatgal – which reveals the proximity with Siberian Russia, through its log house architecture.
+He has lived in the Khovsgol region his whole life with his livestock pasture being located close to the community of Khatgal – which reveals the proximity with Siberian Russia through its log house architecture.
+We have worked closely with Baasanchuluu and his family for all our adventure inspired Khovsgol experiences since 2011.

 We insulate the horse sleigh with our hand made traditional goat skin blankets.
 We also provide you with your own hand made full length goat skin del (traditional Mongolian coat) and a pair of Mongolian felt boots.
 Lunches are taken always with a small camp fire.
 Having these picnic lunches allows us to explore the sandy beaches, rocky shorelines, forested coves and the small cliffs that can be found alongside the lake.